CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-2-caching.md

     ![APIM Cache Duration](media/13.png)

-- Configure the Colors website from lab 3 to use the Unlimited subscription URL.
+- Configure the Colors website from Exercise 3(Task 4.2) to use the Unlimited subscription URL.
 - Select **Start**.
 - Notice that for each 15 second period the same color is set.